 Android SDK API

-Use the Android SDK API for New Relic Mobile to instrument parts of your code that are not instrumented by default.
+Use the Android SDK API for mobile monitoring to instrument parts of your code that are not instrumented by default.

 Then, view those custom events and attributes in New Relic Insights.